jeluard/metrics-perf/README.md

 ### Maven dependency

-Simply add following to your pom.xml:
+Add following dependency to your pom.xml:

 ```xml
 ...